cogwizzle/jfehrman.github.io/src/pages/2017-10-13-Vimpossible/index.md

 Fugitive is an amazing plugin that integrates GIT version control into VIM.
 For people like me who always use git as their version control it is a life saver.
 No more navigating out of VIM to make commits on the command line.
 It is now all built into the amazing editor VIM.

 # Configuration
 Vimpossible comes with a few additional default configuration features.
 The most notable feature is that Vimpossible enables the mouse.
 This will allow new VIM users to adjust slowly to the VIM navigation system.
-It also has some compatiblity features added for running all of the plugins and ensuring the VIM colors show up the correct way.
+It also has some compatibility features added for running all of the plugins and ensuring the VIM colors show up the correct way.
 The configuration is held inside of the vimrc file which is very basic but can be changed into whatever you need it to be.

 Neovim support is added through the .config directory.